In the post below, I will tell you how I got my deadlift from 95lbs to 405lbs. The routine is incredibly simple and works for naturals too.

 A: Are you joking?

 Disclaimer: Before starting this or any training program consult your doctor and make sure it’s safe for you to engage in it.
-NattyOrNot.com is not responsible for any injuries that have occurred during your training.
-Don’t be greedy and make sure that your form is tight.
-Don’t be afraid to stop, if your body says so.
+NattyOrNot.com is not responsible for any injuries that may occur during your training.
+Don’t be greedy and make sure that your form is clean.
+Don’t be afraid to stop or lower the weight if your body asks you to.